godotengine/godot-docs/classes/class_control.rst

 - :ref:`Vector2<class_vector2>`  **get_pos**  **(** **)** const

-Returns the Control position, relative to the top-left corner of the parent Control and independly of the anchor mode.
+Returns the Control position, relative to the top-left corner of the parent Control and independent of the anchor mode.

 .. _class_Control_get_size: